-d u Viewpoints Art and Design to extend their creative knowledge art from around the world Create a 3D mask design. to develop skills with using colour and close observational drawings of plants Ą Q Music Singing Singing - listen to well-known examples of and sing songs written in major and minor keys Understand the lyrics and sing with developing expression Instruments Through instrumental activities - read and play instrumental pieces in C major.
+pi Li Viewpoints Art and Design to extend their creative knowledge art from around the world Create a 3D mask design. Ą Q to develop skills with using colour and close observational drawings of plants Singing Instruments Music Singing - listen to well-known examples of and sing songs written in major and minor keys Understand the lyrics and sing with developing expression Through instrumental activities - read and play instrumental pieces in C major.
 Play pieces in ways appropriate to expression fitting the theme Parents can sing songs at home.
 PE - Physical Education Net games Forehand, backhard, serving and rallies Children will develop their ball control and passing ability, spacial awareness and tactics within a team game Parents can assist student's development of athletic skills by encouraging children to become more active around the home, or by visiting a local park and encouraging children to take regular aerobic exercise such as cycling or swimming.
-Creative Studies In School Events and Organisation Creative Studies time will be dedicated to team-building activities, social activities, preparing for assemblies, and Global Citizenship.
-Parents can assist students by: Asking students to share their ideas for projects related to ways they think we could improve school and put this into writing for Mr Meriwether or Ms Marazzi. ) Our Local Area Social Studies Using fieldwork techniques and ICT to collect and handle data Studying the human and geographic features of our community Learning about land-use The state of transportation and buildings in our community Cardinal directions Reading and evaluating different kinds of maps Parents can assist student's development by: Discussing with students the facts children have been learning in class and sharing their own knowledge about different kinds of maps, and what they know about the towns and cities in Chiba Prefecture (and Kaihin Makuhari in particular).
+SS In School Events and Organisation Creative Studies Creative Studies time will be dedicated to team-building activities, social activities, preparing for assemblies, and Global Citizenship.
+Parents can assist students by: Asking students to share their ideas for projects related to ways they think we could improve school and put this into writing for Mr Meriwether or Ms Marazzi.
+Our Local Area Social Studies Using fieldwork techniques and ICT to collect and handle data Studying the human and geographic features of our community Learning about land-use The state of transportation and buildings in our community Cardinal directions Reading and evaluating different kinds of maps Parents can assist student's development by: Discussing with students the facts children have been learning in class and sharing their own knowledge about different kinds of maps, and what they know about the towns and cities in Chiba Prefecture (and Kaihin Makuhari in particular).
 Japanese (Native) Japanese Studies Japanese (Kokugo) 1.
-Kanji (reading, writing, and idioms in Kanji.)
-2. Reading - scientific texts 『めだか』, fiction 『紙ひこうき、きみへ』 3.
-Writing - Simple scientific report about a creature in the textbook, organizing their thoughts on characters and story 4.
-Understanding the usage of Japanese dictionaries.
-(Kokugo Jiten) 5.
-Japanese Culture - Haiku, Calligraphy Japanese Studies 1.
-Hiragana, Katakana, and Kanji Practice 2.
-Reading short stories 3.
-Making a sentence using the words that has been taught.
-4. Practicing speaking.
-5. Understanding of Japanese culture and events.; Tsuyu and Tanabata 6.
-Calligraphy Tanabata Assembly: Friday 28 th June
+Kanji (reading, writing, and idiomatic expressions using Kanji) 2.
+Reading - scientific text 『めだか』 Medaka and fiction 『紙ひこうき、きみへ』 Kami Hikouki, Kimi e 3.
+Writing - simple scientific report about a creature from the textbook; organizing thoughts about characters and the story 4.
+Using Japanese dictionaries (Kokugo Jiten) 5.
+Japanese culture - haiku, calligraphy, Tanabata Japanese Studies 1 Hiragana, Katakana, and Kanji Practice 2 Reading short stories 3 Making a sentence using the words that has been taught.
+4 Practicing speaking.
+5 Understanding of Japanese culture and events.; Tsuyu and Tanabata Calligraphy Tanabata Assembly: Friday 27 th June